 Switch is a card game in the shedding genre, closely related to another card game called Crazy Eights.
-Switch is particularly popular in the United Kingdom and Ireland, as well as other Commonwealth nations such as Canada and Australia.
+The game is particularly popular in the United Kingdom and Ireland, as well as Commonwealth nations such as Canada and Australia.

 Switch is also known as “Take 2.”
 This name derives from a rule that also exists in Crazy Eights, where a Player who plays a 2-card forces the next Player to either play another 2, or “take 2” cards from the deck of remaining cards.